What patients and families need to know

 Our cardiac neurodevelopmental program, the only one of its kind in the region, monitors cognitive development in babies born with congenital heart disease.

-The Concussion Program at Children’s National Health System evaluates, monitors and manages the care of children and adolescents with concussions (known as mild traumatic brain injury).
+The Concussion Program at Children’s National Hospital evaluates, monitors and manages the care of children and adolescents with concussions (known as mild traumatic brain injury).

-The Myelin Disorders Program at Children's National Health System provides comprehensive services for children with inherited white matter diseases.
+The Leukodystrophy and Myelin Disorders Program at Children's National Hospital provides comprehensive services for children with inherited white matter diseases.

 Our pediatric specialists treat children with a variety of different strokes each year.
 It is important for parents and caregivers to recognize the signs of a stroke and take immediate action.